-One of the many benefits to Army life (or military life for that matter) is being able to shop on post at the PX and the Commissary.
+One of the many benefits to Army life (or military life, for that matter) is being able to shop on post at the PX and the Commissary.

 PX (also known as the Post Exchange)

-You can typically find brand name items at way below brand name prices.
+You can typically find brand-name items at way below brand-name prices.
 The brands and items that the PX carries vary widely depending on each post.

-You will need to have a military ID to check out at the PX.
-Also, usually in the same building, you will find other shops such as eyeglasses, some sort of fast food establishment, dry cleaners, and the uniform shop.
+You must have a military ID to check out at the PX.
+Also, usually in the same building, you will find other shops such as eyeglasses, some fast food establishments, dry cleaners, and the uniform shop.

 Perhaps the most inconvenient thing about the commissary is the hours.
 Typical hours are from 9:00 in the morning until 6 or 7 in the evening.
 On Sunday, hours are usually noon to 5.
 You can check with the commissary on your post for hours.

 Be sure to take advantage of all of your benefits.